Acute Heart Failure (AHF)

 4) Cardiogenic shock: Identification and management of the underlying etiology (eg, ischemia, arrhythmia), maintaining hemodynamics, and preventing organ dysfunction.
 In patients with hypoxemia consider oxygen, inotropes, and/or short-term mechanical circulatory support if there is no improvement.

 5) Isolated right ventricular AHF: Maintain right ventricular preload.
 If possible, avoid vasodilators (opiates, nitrates, angiotensin-converting enzyme inhibitors [ACEIs], angiotensin receptor blockers [ARBs]) and diuretics.
-Cautious administration of intravenous fluids may be effective (with careful hemodynamic monitoring).
+Cautious administration of IV fluids may be effective (with careful hemodynamic monitoring).
 Low-dose dopamine is sometimes used.
 Consider inotropes, noradrenaline, or both in patients with low cardiac output and those hemodynamically unstable.

 6) AHF in the course of ACS: Perform echocardiography to determine the cause of AHF.
 In patients with ST-segment elevation MI or non–ST-segment elevation MI, perform coronary angiography and revascularization.
 In patients with mechanical complications of acute MI, urgent surgical treatment is necessary.